Intermesh/groupoffice-docs/upgrade/tarball.rst

 Manual upgrade from the Tarball
 -------------------------------

+.. note:: In version 6.8 we've switched from Ioncube to `SourceGuardian <https://www.sourceguardian.com/loaders.html>`_.
+    Please make sure that's installed if you're using the professional version.

 We strongly recommend that you use our Debian packages or Docker instead of the tarball.
 But if you really want use it then follow these steps: